-We're launching our fourth annual professionalism competition with the Medical Schools Council.
-We'd like you to create a teaching session to help your peers understand what our joint guidance, Achieving good medical practice, says about speaking up.
-Your session can be in any form such as a workshop, quiz or roleplay - anything interesting and engaging.
-It should focus on speaking up about one or more of three themes:
+This year we ran our fourth annual professionalism competition with the Medical Schools Council.
+We asked students to create a teaching session to help their peers understand what our joint guidance, Achieving good medical practice, says about speaking up.
+Their session could be in any form such as a workshop, quiz or roleplay - anything interesting and engaging.
+We asked them to focus on speaking up about one or more of three themes:

 - Patient safety issues on placement

 - Unprofessional behaviour of peers and health care professionals

 - Your and your peers' health and wellbeing.